 3. Show Your Values

-More and more people want to work in an environment that they feel goes beyond just profits.
+More and more people want to work in an environment they feel goes beyond just profits.
 You can exemplify this by showing them what you yourself find rewarding and important about your organization.
 That doesn’t mean sending out some email, but instead being open to everyone about what you find fulfilling about your work and what it means aside from a paycheck.

 Giving your personal outlook can fundamentally change how others see their work.